Things To Do

 Until 29 November

-Chung Tian Temple was constructed using traditional Chinese architecture in 1992.
-The Temple provides a peaceful and culturally beautiful venue for the community to celebrate its multicultural diversity.
+Surrounded by nature, the Temple provides a peaceful and culturally beautiful venue for the community to celebrate their multicultural diversity and multi-faith harmony through Humanistic Buddhism.

 Challenge yourself with a 15 metre rock wall climb or take a class in the gym at this popular indoor sports facility, Cornubia Park Sports Centre.